-Judd and Pooley (2014) reported that "The MD [musical director] affects the overall tone of the choir via their personality, musical ability, teaching style and their vision for the group" (p.
+Judd and Pooley (2014) reported that 'The MD [musical director] affects the overall tone of the choir via their personality, musical ability, teaching style and their vision for the group' (p.
 281).
 Durrant (2005) referred to the importance of the nurturing qualities of the musical director and reported that choirs were motivated by both the musical and interpersonal skills of the group leader.
 Judd and Pooley (2014) also found in their research on community choirs that other factors such as style of music and type of choir affected individuals' choice of singing group and their sense of fulfilment.

-Deci and Ryan proposed a sub theory to SDT called Cognitive Evaluation Theory influencing social and environmental factors (Deci & Ryan, 2000; 2008).
+Deci and Ryan proposed a sub theory to SDT called Cognitive Evaluation Theory (CET), which states that intrinsic motivation can be undermining or facilitating dependant on influencing social and environmental factors (Deci & Ryan, 2000; 2008).
 They stated that communication and feedback that produces feelings of competence when performing an activity will encourage intrinsic motivation for that activity.
 CET also maintains that high levels of intrinsic motivation are fulfilled by feelings of self-efficacy and personal development in an individuals' environment.
-Similarly, Carl Rogers (1961) person-centred approach ascertained that certain core conditions must be provided so individuals can move towards personal growth and self-actualization (Mcleod, 2013).
-He described the core conditions as sufficient amount of acceptance, warmth and congruence (Mcleod, 2008).
+Similarly, Carl Rogers' (Rogers, 1961) person-centred approach ascertained that certain core conditions must be provided so individuals can move towards personal growth and self-actualisation (McLeod, 2013).
+He described the core conditions as sufficient amounts of acceptance, warmth and congruence (McLeod, 2008).
 Based on these assumptions, the accounts of the participants support both theories.
-The style/method of group, music, teaching and leader were considered to be important factors for members to find the singing group a fulfilling experience and to help them remain motivated to be part of the group.
-In this way the style and method factor provide key information about the conditions needed to best facilitate and meet the needs of the psychological and social factors detailed in the three superordinate themes.
+The style/ method of group, music, teaching and leader were considered to be important factors for members to find the singing group a fulfilling experience and to help them remain motivated to be part of the group.
+In this way, the style and method factor provide key information about the conditions needed to best facilitate and meet the needs of the psychological and social factors detailed in the three superordinate themes.
 Both participants' expectations and outcomes are influenced by this mediating factor making it an important finding for this and future research that seeks to inform interventions using singing-based activities.